3atar2004/OS-Scheduler/README.md

    Preemptive version of SJF (Shortest Job First) that always selects the process with the shortest remaining running time.

 2. **HPF (Non Preemptive Highest Priority First)**
-   Schedules processes based on static priority values (lower value = higher priority)
+   Schedules processes based on static priority values (lower value = higher priority).

 3. **RR (Round Robin)**
-   Time sliced scheduling with a configurable quantum, simulating preemptive multitasking
+   Time sliced scheduling with a configurable quantum, simulating preemptive multitasking.

 ### 🧱 Modular System Architecture
 Clean separation between the **Process Generator**, **Scheduler**, and **Clock**, each implemented as an independent process to simulate a real OS environment.